Shahid429/X-Reply-AI/README.md

 ## Privacy

-- Your OpenAI API key is stored securely in Chrome's sync storage
+- Your Google AI API key is stored securely in Chrome's sync storage
-- The extension only makes API calls to `api.openai.com` when you click the AI Reply button
+- The extension only makes API calls to Google's Gemini API when you click the AI Reply button
 - No data is collected or stored by the extension
 - The extension only accesses Twitter.com and X.com domains